 A strong tackle can be a beautiful sight to behold.
 When a defensive player digs in, puts their body on the line and does everything in their power to stop their opponents from scoring, fans are certain to show them serious respect.
 However, sometimes tackling can become dangerous.

-In recent years, referees have clamped down on reckless challenges, and players are more likely to receive yellow or red cards for potentially endangering their opponents.
+In recent years, referees have clamped down on reckless challenges, and players are more likely to receive yellow cards or red cards for potentially endangering their opponents.
 A few key distinctions exist to stamp out dangerous play, with game officials able to hand out cards for making a challenge that is "careless", "reckless", or "uses excessive force".
 You can check out the FA Guidelines for more information on the details behind these regulations.

 With all that being said, soccer is still a relatively safe game, and it's very rare that a serious injury such as a broken leg is suffered by a player during the course of 90 minutes.
 Accidents, such as clashes between heads, or awkward landings, can happen, as in any sport.
 Wolverhampton Wanderers forward Raul Jimenez's nasty skull fracture against Arsenal in November 2020 is an extreme example of this.